BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 To create a nice, clean cut hole in your kettle wall we would recommend getting an hole punch.
 1 - 1.5" metal drill bits are not available to the average consumer, nor are the professional high torque drills they require to operate.
 Sheet metal hole punches require a small pilot hole and can be pulled through the metal kettle wall with a bolt and a wrench.

 Our round heating elements have a 1.5" BSP thread, we sell a 47mm hole punch to make the required hole in the kettle wall.
 The hole punch diameter is a little over 1.5" to accommodate the thread.
-The foldback heating elements have a 1" BSP thread, and we sell a 32.5mm hole punch to create the required hole.
+The foldback heating elements have a 1" BSP thread and we sell a 32.5mm hole punch to create the required hole.
 For tri-clamp elements we assume you buy a kettle with a preinstalled tri-clamp ferrule, or know what you are doing when welding one on there.

 Next is a step-by-step guide to create the hole in the kettle wall, and install your element.
 For foldback elements you want to connect the wiring before installation.
 Keep a 9.5mm metal cutting drill bit, a hand held drill (low speed, high torque), and a 40mm adjustable wrench at hand.
 For stainless steel kettles we recommend a drill bit with a cobalt head.

-TODO: Verhaal over heating element height?
-Elco, verhaal correct?
+TODO: Verhaal over heating element hoogte boven de bodem?

 ![Install-element-1](../images/heating-element-install-guide.svg)